Italian Republican Party: Re-unification and recent events

 In the 2014 European Parliament election in Italy, the PRI supported the European Choice electoral list, which won 0.7% of the vote and failed to elect any MEPs.
 In April 2016, the party joined forces with Act!, a splinter group from Lega Nord led by Flavio Tosi, whose sub-group in the Mixed Group of the Chamber of Deputies was named Act!–PRI.
 After Enrico Costa's entry in August 2017, the sub-group was renamed Act!–PRI–Liberals.

-In the run-up of the 2018 Italian general election, Saponaro was elected secretary and an alliance with the Liberal Popular Alliance (ALA) was formed.
+In the run-up of the 2018 Italian general election, De Rinaldis Saponaro was elected secretary and an alliance with the Liberal Popular Alliance (ALA) was formed.
 The PRI–ALA list, which was composed of only Republican candidates, presented its slates in one third of the constituencies and obtained 0.1% of the vote.

 In 2019, Giorgio La Malfa was welcomed back into the party's fold.
 The PRI was part of More Europe (+E) at the 2019 European Parliament election.
 In 2020, the PRI formed a pact with Action (A), a political party led by Carlo Calenda.
+In the 2020 Marche regional election, the PRI allied with the centre-right; this caused the European Republicans Movement to again split away from the Party to pursue an alliance with the centre-left.

 In 2021 Carlo Cottarelli, a former director of the International Monetary Fund, was chosen by the PRI, A, +E, the Liberal Democratic Alliance for Italy (ALI), and The Liberals to head of a scientific committee designed to elaborate of a joint political program.
 On the occasion of the 2022 Italian general election, the PRI, after having joined Civic Commitment (an electoral list led by Luigi Di Maio within the centre-left coalition) for a few days, joined forces with the Action – Italia Viva, which ran outside the two main electoral coalitions.
+The splitaway MRE opted to join the Democratic and Progressive Italy coalition instead.

+In 2024 the PRI formed a federative pact with Action.